stamen/media-harvesters/README.md

     ```

 0. Each harvester works with their own specific tables and a shared `superunits` table.
 For example, running the command
-`make db/instagram_cpad` would produce these output tables for CPAD areas:
+`make db/instagram_cpad` would produce these output tables for CPAD park areas:

     ```bash
     # a table of CPAD superunit polygon geometries from a download CPAD shapefile